 To customize indents with the ruler:

-- Place the insertion point anywhere in the text or paragraph you wish to indent (you can select one or more paragraphs).
+- Place the insertion point anywhere in the text or paragraph you want to indent (you can select one or more paragraphs).

 Selecting text to indent